Goal Setting For Employees: 5 Useful Tips

-I wouldn’t be wrong if I go on to say that goal setting for employees is extremely integral to business development.
+I wouldn't be wrong if I say that goal setting for employees is highly integral to business development.

 According to Wikipedia:

-Goal setting involves the development of an action plan designed to motivate and guide a person or group toward a goal.
+Goal setting involves developing an action plan designed to motivate and guide a person or group toward a goal.

 Generally, planning and setting performance goals top many a companies priority lists.

 As a manager, it's vital that you set specific goals for your team.
 Or personal goals that employees need to achieve.

 When employees have specific goals to strive towards, it positively impacts their employee performance as well.

-Also when individuals and team members collaborate to reach goals, it revolutionizes how a company strives to reach it's business goals.
+Also, when team members collaborate to reach goals, it revolutionizes how a company strives to achieve its business goals.

 5 Ways To Facilitate Better Goal Setting For Employees

 1. Set and achieve SMART goals